m5c/spring-security-oauth/README.md

      +--------+                               +---------------+
 ```

-> Note: The above layout is based on the official protocol specifiation.
+> Note: The above layout is based on the official protocol specification.
 Additional arrows were
 > added to better illustrate the *Request Reply* nature of the underlying HTTP protocol.
 > Steps ```B.1-B.3``` reflect the **Authorization Code** communication.